 Generally used in conjunction with a health savings account (HSA), a Limited Purpose FSA offers the same tax advantages as the Health FSA, but the use of the funds are, as the name suggests, more limited to reimburse employees for designated eligible expenses such as for dental, vision, over-the-counter or preventative care expenses.

 When being used in conjunction with contributing to the HSA bank account, additional medical expenses may also be reimbursed using the limited purpose funds; however, they may only be reimbursed after the IRS-mandated minimum deductible has been met.

 FSAs can also be established to pay for certain expenses to care for dependents that live with you while you are at work.
 While this most commonly means child care, for children under the age of 13, it can also be used for adult day care for senior citizen or adult dependents that live with you, such as parents.
-Funds cannot be used for summer camps (other than "day camps") or for long term care for parents that live elsewhere (such as in a nursing home).
+Funds cannot be used for overnight summer camps, general summer sports leagues or for long term care for parents that live elsewhere (such as in a nursing home).

 The dependent care FSA is federally capped.
 While married spouses can each elect to have an amount deducted from their paycheck and applied to expenses, at tax time all withdrawals in excess of the federal cap are recaptured for tax purposes.
 If married, BOTH spouses must earn income in order for the Dependent Care FSA to work.
 The only exception is if the non-earning spouse is disabled or a student.
 If one spouse earns less than $5,000 then the benefit is limited to whatever that spouse earned.